tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 There is a huge litterature on SOMs (see [\[2\]](#ref)), theoretical and applied, this post only aims at having fun with this model over a tiny implementation.
 The approach is very much inspired by this [post][aijunkie] ([\[3\]](#ref)).

+We first introduce the maths of the model and then present concrete examples to get more familiar with it.
 <br/>
 ## What's a SOM ?